 Though these take up a little more space than the other items on this list so far, they’re worth it.
 A stability ball can help you work your core in a variety of ways.
 Plus they’ll make basic sit ups a lot harder.
 You can also use them to strengthen your glutes, back and hamstrings.

-While we would all love to be able to fit a treadmill or stationary bike in our homes, it’s not realistic for most people.
+While we would all love to be able to fit a treadmill or recumbent bikes in our homes, it’s not realistic for most people.
 Jumping rope is a great cardiovascular exercise that requires very little time or space.
 Just ten minutes of jumping can burn up to 200 calories while strengthening your arms, legs and core.
 Get a weighted rope for added difficulty.
+See also our reviews of best spin bikes.

 Pull Up Bar